dmonza/genexus/README_en.md

           do 'Something entirely different'
 	endcase

 	// also good - When there are many cases and the action is a one-line piece of code.
-This is used sometimes to handle toolbar actions
 	>This facilitates read all the options without having to scroll do case
        case &Action = Action.Update		do 'DoUpdate'